I wanted to share the following update with respect to the Dynes Road and Prince of Wales Drive water, sewer, and road renewal project.

 - There will be no multi-residential bulky items, green bin and recycling container collection on Labour Day.
 Labour Day’s pick-up will take place on Tuesday, September 5.
 Recycling container and green bin collection will also be delayed by one day for the remainder of the week.
 However, multi-residential garbage container collection is not delayed and collection will take place on its regularly scheduled day during the week of September 4

 - The Trail Waste Facility will be closed.

 - All City of Ottawa parking regulations and restrictions will apply during this time.

-- Para Transpo will operate a holiday service on Good Friday and Easter Monday.
-Regular scheduled trips are automatically cancelled for these days.
-Customers may start booking trips one week prior to the holiday by calling 613-244-7272.
-On Easter Sunday, regular scheduled trips will not be cancelled.
+- Para Transpo will operate a holiday service on September 4.
+Regular scheduled trips are automatically cancelled.
+Customers may book trips for Labour Day on or after August 28 by calling 613-244-7272.

 - Para Transpo operations:

 - Reservations line (613-244-7272) – open 7 a.m. to 5 p.m.

 - Trip cancellation and general inquiries (613-244-4636) – open 6 a.m.to 12:30 a.m.

 - Some indoor pools and fitness centres will be open for public swimming, fitness schedules, aquafitness and public skating with modified schedules.
 Please check with ottawa.ca or the facility of your choice for details.